Hematodinium: Habitat and ecology

-At the time of Small’s (2012) studies, 38 host crustacean species have been affected by Hematodinium parasites.
-Some of the economically-important infected hosts include tanner and snow crabs from the Northeast Pacific and Atlantic Oceans, blue crabs in the Atlantic and Gulf coasts of the United States, Norwegian lobsters, and Edible crabs from Europe.
-It is anticipated that the geographical spread of Hematodinium will grow and reach various other aquatic regions globally due to oceanic currents, host movements and habitat expansions, as well as transportation vessels.
+At the time of Small's (2012) studies, 38 host crustacean species had been affected by Hematodinium parasites.
+Some of the economically important infected hosts include tanner and snow crabs from the Northeast Pacific and Atlantic Oceans, blue crabs in the Atlantic and Gulf coasts of the United States, Norwegian lobsters, and edible crabs from Europe.
+It is anticipated that the geographical spread of Hematodinium will grow and reach various other aquatic regions globally due to oceanic currents, host movements, and habitat expansions, as well as transportation vessels.
 Furthermore, as new crustacean species are targeted and fished as commercial seafood, new species of pathogens may be discovered.
-This was the case in a recent finding in multiple Asian crustacean farm facilities. notes that only aquaculture species from southern and eastern China have been documented, which include swimming crab P. trituberculatus, the mud crab S. serrata, and the ridgetail white prawn Exopalaemon carinicauda.
+This was the case in a recent finding in multiple Asian crustacean farm facilities. notes that only aquaculture species from southern and eastern China have been documented, which include the swimming crab (P. trituberculatus), the mud crab (S. serrata), and the ridgetail white prawn (Exopalaemon carinicauda).
 In addition, a small new finding of Hematodinium parasites in crustaceans was also recently discovered in Russian waters.